renecannao/proxysql-old/README.rst

 Dependencies
 ~~~~~~~~~~~~
-Other than standard libraries, required libraries and header files are:
+Other than standard libraries, required packages, libraries and header files are:

+* cmake
+* gcc
+* glibc-devel
+* glibc-headers
-* libglib2 and libglib2-dev
+* openssl-devel
-* libssl and libssl-dev
+* glib2-devel

 ProxySQL also depends from few libraries that are statically linked.
 To download and compile these libraries, run the follows::